 From farm manager and agricultural chemical sales to seed production and processing and agriculture technician, the sky's the limit for the type of career you can have.

 Learn About Crops, Animals and Everything in Between

-The General Agriculture (GNA) degree offers students the opportunity to get a degree in agriculture without having to focus on one specific area like horticulture or animal science.
+The general agriculture (GNA) degree offers students the opportunity to get a degree in agriculture without having to focus on one specific area such as horticulture or animal science.
 With this degree, you’ll be prepared for a job in any area of agriculture.

 Jobs in this area include: